Sherine Abeyratne: Career

 Both sisters became vocalists in bands both together, and separately, from 1978.
-They were members of Grand Wazoo, Sherine left to become a backing vocalist for Jo Jo Zep and then INXS, while Zan became a member of Bang.
+They were members of Grand Wazoo, Whist Sherine left to become a backing vocalist for Jo Jo Zep and then INXS, Zan became a member of Bang.
 Sherine provided lead vocals for Big Pig from 1985 to 1991.

 Sherine was also associated with Grand Wazoo Band of 1000 Dances, The Editions (1980–84), Bang, Big Choir, Bob Starkie Shape Up, Gospel Truth, Jo Jo Zep, Black Coffee, Dianna Boss and The Extremes, The Rock Party, Mercy Mercy (1991), Sherine, and Sherine's X Machine.